 Because Atlassian has a number of products, it has a wide array of competitors, even if a few of them offer an equally comprehensive suite.
 Notable competitors include Microsoft (NASDAQ:MSFT), which owns Github, a competitor to Jira, and Asana (NYSE:ASAN) which is arguably a competitor to Confluence and Trello.

-As you can see below, Atlassian's revenue growth has been very strong over the last two years, growing from quarterly revenue of $568.7 million in Q3 FY2021, to $915.5 million.
+As you can see below, Atlassian's revenue growth has been strong over the last two years, growing from $614 million in Q1 FY2022 to $977.8 million this quarter.